adithyay328/PersonalSiteSphinx/site/source/index.md

 ## Customizing the title in the sidebar
-Right now, you might notice that the sidebar title is "SphinxSiteTemplate documentation".
+Right now, you might notice that the sidebar title is "Adi's Site".
 This can be changed by changing the "html_title" variable in conf.py